deimonn/void-guides/1. Installation/Guide.md

 Definitely check out [Further configuring GNOME](../2.%20More%20Configuration/Further%20configuring%20GNOME.md) after going through this page.

-### Reboot
+### Restart the session

 This is a good point to restart your session, specially if you did the **Creating the user directories** or **Installing an audio and media server** steps, as those require the GNOME shell to restart to fully integrate.

-You can do this by logging out and back in.
+You can do this by logging out and back in, or by simply rebooting the computer.

 ## Configuring the system